DundasData/dundas-bi-helm-readme/README.md

 # Upgrading

 An upgrade can be accomplished by setting the `version` parameter to a new version.
 Upgrading a major version will require a database upgrade and this will be done automatically when setting the new `version`.
-It is recomended to backup the Dundas BI databases before upgrading.
+It is recommended to backup the Dundas BI databases before upgrading.

 # Setup orchestrator